IgnaceMenace/DotFiles/README.md

 ## .knsv
 This is a file with my KDE configuration saved with Konsave.
 This software can be installed via pip and will let you store your own configuration or apply any KNSV file you have.

-To see what the kde loks like you can check the screenshot provided in the repository.
+To see what the kde lo0ks like you can check the screenshot provided in the repository.

 # Sway Window Manager
 ## Sway